 The unaudited condensed consolidated interim financial statements presented herein, and discussed below, have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 8 of Regulation S-X. In accordance with those rules and regulations certain information and footnote disclosures normally included in comprehensive consolidated financial statements have been condensed or omitted.
-The condensed consolidated balance sheet as of December 31, 2020 was derived from the audited consolidated financial statements at that date, but does not include all the information and footnotes required by GAAP.
+The condensed consolidated balance sheet as of December 31, 2020 was derived from the audited consolidated financial statements at that date.
 These condensed consolidated interim financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in Lineage's Annual Report on Form 10-K for the year ended December 31, 2020, as filed with the Securities and Exchange Commission (the "Commission") on March 11, 2021.

 The accompanying condensed consolidated interim financial statements, in the opinion of management, include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of Lineage's financial condition and results of operations.
-The condensed consolidated results of operations are not necessarily indicative of the results to be expected for any other interim period or for the entire year.
+The condensed consolidated results of operations are not necessarily indicative of the results to be expected for any other interim period or for any year.